FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 # Agenda

 1. Introduce the Angular Router
 2. Add Routes to our app using the Angular CLI

-3. Begin to write the CSS and HTML for our Application.

 ---
 template: inverse

 # Adding Routes